 Bundling your cell, internet and cable plans may be a great way to save on your overall cost.
-Households that have a person who has a disability may be eligible for telephone or cell phone assistance.
+Households that have a person who has a disability may be eligible for telephone or cell phone assistance and internet savings plans are available now for low-income households.